-George holds several leadership positions within Epstein Becker Green, including as Chair of its National Health Care & Life Sciences Practice Steering Committee, as a member of the firm’s Board of Directors, and as Chair of the firm’s Pro Bono Committee in the Washington, DC, office.
+George holds several leadership positions within Epstein Becker Green, including as a Chair of its National Health Care & Life Sciences Practice Steering Committee, as a member of the firm’s Board of Directors, and as a Chair of the firm’s Washington, DC, office Pro Bono Committee.

 In addition to his professional activities, George devotes significant time to charitable and nonprofit organizations and is active in his community.
 He has served as a member of the Parish Pastoral Council and the Strategic Planning Committee for the Good Shepherd Catholic Church, and he has coached in the Fort Hunt Little League and the Northern Virginia Junior CYO Basketball Program.

 - Corporate Compliance Program Development, Implementation, and Effectiveness